Upcoming Events Calendar

 27, Thursday, 4:00 p.m.

 Richard Nasti Lecture Series Event: Presentation by Journalist/Author, Stefano Vaccara of his most recently published book: Carlos Marcello: The Man Behind the JFK Assassination (Enigma Books, 2013).
+He will be introduced by Distinguished Professor of Italian American Studies at Queens College, Fred Gadarphe, who is an expert on "the Mafia" and is remembered for his 10 years as faculty at Stony Brook Universiy as the professor who built up the Italian Studies program.
 Location: Stony Brook University’s Center for Italian Studies in the Frank Melville Memorial Library, Room E4340.
 Books will be available for purchase and autographing by the author.

 28, Friday, 9:30 a.m. - 1:00 p.m.